How to Convert Pandas DataFrame to a Dictionary

 <class 'dict'>

 There are additional orientations to choose from.
-You can check the Pandas Documentations for the complete list of orientations that you may apply.
+You can check the Pandas Documentations for the complete list of the orientations that you may apply.